spatialos/UnrealGDK/SpatialGDK/Documentation/content/cloud-deployment-workflow.md

-# Cloud development workflow
+# Cloud deployment workflow

-The following flowchart provides a reference of the cloud development workflow on the GDK.
+The following flowchart provides a reference of the cloud deployment workflow on the GDK.

 If you haven't already, please follow the [GDK Starter Template guide]({{urlRoot}}/content/get-started/gdk-template) which provides a detailed explanation of the different steps.